A Well-Lived Life 2 - Book 4 - Elyse

 March 3, 1991, Chicago, Illinois

 “Do you think the Soviets will simply allow the peaceful dissolution of the USSR?”
-Elyse asked as we watched CNN on Sunday after lunch, before the Rap Session started.
+Elyse asked as we watched CNN on Sunday after lunch before the Rap Session started.

 “I don’t see that they have a choice.
-Obviously, the risk of a coup is always there, but I don’t see Gorbachev using troops to force the Estonians and Latvians to stay in the USSR when they just voted by 3-1 margins against it in referenda.
+Obviously, the risk of a coup is always there, but I don’t see Gorbachev using troops to force the Estonians and Latvians to stay in the USSR when they just voted by 3–1 margins against it in referenda.
 If they didn’t use the Red Army to keep Germany and Poland in the East Bloc, I just don’t see them using it against the Baltic States.
 The southern republics are a different story.
-Ukraine provides a lot of food, and there’s a lot of oil in some of those areas as well.”
+The Ukraine provides a lot of food, and there’s a lot of oil in some of those areas as well.”

 “You’ve mostly been right so far about that.
 I guess it pays to have your Russian connections.”